“Black” Lyrics Meaning (Pearl Jam)

 I’m spinnin’, oh-oh, I’m spinnin’

-These lines capture the chaotic mental state that comes with heartbreak.
-Thoughts won’t settle; they loop endlessly.
+He’s describing the chaotic mental state that can come with heartbreak.
+His negative thoughts seem to loop endlessly.

 The repetition of “spinnin’” reinforces the feeling of being out of control, lost in a whirlwind of emotions.
 He’s obsessing over what happened, unable to ground himself in the present.